When do people usually wear an allergy mask?

 When do I replace my respirator, mask or filters?

 only a few uses at most.
-These you can simply toss out and replace.
 For those with replaceable filters, we have a

 Mask Replacement Filters page